dwal3000/college-nationals/README.md

 ## Picking Teams for Fantasy Ultimate

 So, the decision--and there should always be a decision with a data science project--is to determine which teams to pick for the fantasy game.
-The fantasy game works like this:  A participant selects two men's division and two women’s division teams, plus one that can come from either division.
+The fantasy game works like this: a participant selects two men's division and two women’s division teams, plus one that can come from either division.
 To score your picks, first note their seed in their pool.
 If a team is seeded first in their pool, they are the 1-seed, second in the pool they are the 2-seed, ..., last in their pool they are the 5-seed.
 Then, points awarded in the following manner: each win by a 1-seed gets 1 point, each win by a 2-seed gets 2, and so on.
-Bonus points are awarded as follows: finishing at the top of your pool get you 1 point, winning a quarterfinal game (1 point), winning a semifinal game (2 points), and winning the finals (3 points).
+Bonus points are awarded as follows: finishing at the top of your pool (1 point), winning a quarterfinal game (1 point), winning a semifinal game (2 points), and winning the finals (3 points).

 So, the ultimate goal of this analysis is to get determine which combination of teams should be selected to maximize your points and thus your chance of winning the fantasy contest.

 (Note: with a large number of players, it may not be good to pursue a strategy of maximizing expected points.
 While this strategy would be expected to maximize your average points over 1,000s of tournaments.
 It may not maximize the likelihood of you being the _top_ point scorer in a given game.
 If the goal is to be the top point scorer, you may want to consider a riskier strategy that has the possibility of scoring a larger number of points, even if there is also a stronger liklihood of scoring fewer points.
 This a high celing, lower floor, i.e. high variance strategy.)

 ## Simulating the Tournament